 Presentation(s): compare the position of art and artist in ancient, medieval and Renaissance society.
-October 28 - 30 = Quiz 2

-Commonwealth and Restoration
+WEEK 3: Commonwealth and Restoration

-Content: Charles I and Baroque portrait, art and culture of the Commonwealth, Restoration figures reflected their ambitions and served as a message for the others.
+Content: Charles I and Baroque portrait, art and culture of the Commonwealth, Restoration This class will focus on the reflection of the changing social and political situation in the period art, particularly the portrait painting.
+We will discuss how portraits of monarchs and other influential figures reflected their ambitions and served as a message for the others.
 Applying our theoretical knowledge to analysing specific works of art, we will move on to discuss the form of the final presentation and its evaluation criteria.